 We develop mouse models to understand how RORgt+ cells control mucosal and skin immunity, and how they respond to and shape microbiota.
 More generally, we aim at deciphering the mechanisms of the dialogue between microbiota and pro-inflammatory cells, a dialogue that affects host homeostasis and development of inflammatory pathologies.
 An important partner in this dialogue is the stromal microenvironment, including vessels, perivascular cells and fibroblasts, which have essential roles in lymphocytes recruitment and survival through expression of adhesion molecules, chemokines and cytokines.
 When inappropriately activated by injury, specific subsets of stromal cells, such as ADAM12+ perivascular cells, contribute to pathogenesis by exacerbating inflammation and fibrosis.
 Stromal cells play therefore fundamental roles in homeostasis, inflammation and pathology.

 We propose that the lymphocyte-stroma-microbiota trilogy is the functional unit that determines the reactivity of the host to infection, injury and cancer, and drives homeostasis.
 As perturbation of this trilogy generates inflammation and pathology, we aim at defining the underlying crosstalk and mechanisms in order to develop new avenues for prevention and therapy.

-The second position is to study the regulation of immune responses by stromal cells, in particular stromal cells in lymphoid organs and in lymphocyte-rich organs such as the gut, and stromal cells in inflammation
+One position is to study the regulation of immune responses by stromal cells, in particular in chronic pathologies such as fibrosis and cancer.